 For the last couple of weeks it has been all about the snow.
 It just kept coming and coming, and building up and building up.
 Bill did almost all of the shoveling - I did the deck a couple of times and our lovely neighbors blew out the big overnight snowfalls twice.
 But it just kept piling up, becoming harder and harder to even know if it was safe to pull out of the driveway.
 Hard to make safe turns at intersections throughout town, harder to drive into downtown on the few mornings that I actually had to go into work.
 There were only three mornings last week, and three more this week before I retire!
 Will be nice.
 Mostly.

 So, it was a bit of a relief last Friday when the temps were predicted to rise into the 40's.
 Then they downgraded the prediction, but it was still supposed to be above freezing for most of the day and even overnight, for the first time in a long time.
 Actuals did rise to 41, and then above that on Saturday.
 You could almost watch the snowpiles recede.
 We pushed off the latest 4 or 5 inches from the evergreens, and raked the edges of the roof.
-Bill spent an hour or so chipping away at the ice dams that had formed in the valley on the north side of the winter 009house.
+Bill spent an hour or so chipping away at the ice dams that had formed in the valley on the north side of the house.
 It was good.

 I wish that I had taken photos of the snow at its height.
 And I wish also that I had stepped ou t into the fog that blanketed the yard during the melt to capture the recession at one or two points.
 But I didn't.